mjnajafi/Digital-password-lock-on-Raspberry-Pi/README.md

 When you press True Password, LED will turn on. otherwise, If you press False Password, LCD print "False Password" and you can try again!

-instead of LED, with some changes; you can control a lockdoor which only open with true password!
+instead of LED, with some changes; you can design a circuit in order to control a physically lockdoor which only open with true password!

 If you have any question, feel free and contact me!